concur/developer.concur.com/extract/extract-file-resource/extract-file-resource-get.markdown

 ##  Response

+This request will return the extracted data in text/csv format if there was a single file produced or as a zip archive if the extract definition is configured to produce more than one file.

 ### Content types

 * text/csv
 * application/zip

-### Root elements

-This request will return the extracted data in text/csv format if there was a single file produced or as a zip archive if the extract definition is configured to produce more than one file.

 ###  XML Example of Response with Single Extract File